gruepr/gruepr/README.md

-grÃ¼pr
+grüpr

 V 7.0
 9/30/2018

 Written by: Joshua Hertz

-	grÃ¼pr is a program for splitting a section of 4-200 students into optimized teams.
+	grüpr is a program for splitting a section of 4-200 students into optimized teams.
 It is originally based on CATME's team forming routine as described in their paper.
 All the student data is read from a file, and the students are split into teams of any desired size(s).
 A good distribution of students into teams is determined by a numerical score.
 The score can be based on:
    1) Preventing lone women.
    2) Achieving  within each team either homogeneity or heterogeneity of up to 9 numerical "attribute levels", which could be skills assessments, work preferences, or attitudes.
    3) Achieving a high degree of overlap in schedule freetime.